-Outwood Academy Newbold believes that a close working relationship with parents is vital in order to ensure:
+Outwood Academy Hasland Hall believes that a close working relationship with parents is vital in order to ensure:

-- A) early and accurate identification and assessment of SEND leading to the correct intervention and provision - B) continuing social and academic progress of children with SEND - C) personal and academic targets are set and met effectively
+- A) early and accurate identification and assessment of SEND leading to the correct intervention and provision - B) continuing social and academic progress of children with SEND - C) personal and academic targets are set and met effectively - D) attendance to school is above 90%

-Parents are kept up to date with their child's progress through Praising Stars reports, Parents' Evenings and One Page Profile review meetings or Education Health Care Plan reviews.
+Parents are kept up to date with their child's progress through Praising Stars reports, Parents' Evenings and SEND review meetings or Education Health Care Plan reviews.

 In cases where more frequent regular contact with parents is necessary, this will be arranged based on the individual student's needs.
-Parents of students with SEN may be signposted to the Local Authority Parent Partnership Service, also known as SENDIASS (SEND Independent Advice Support Service) in some local authorities, where specific advice, guidance and support may be required.
+Parents of students with SEND may be signposted to the Local Authority Parent Partnership Service, also known as SENDIASS (SEND Independent Advice Support Service) in some local authorities, where specific advice, guidance and support may be required.